 - Go to the Control Panel.
-Double click on System icon, then click Advanced tab → Environment Variables.
-See "To define the CLASSPATH environment variable for Windows 2000, Windows NT, or Windows XP" on page 95. - From a DOS command prompt, type SYSEDIT.
-See "Using DOS to define the CLASSPATH environment variable" on page 95.
+Double click on System icon, then click Advanced tab Environment Variables.
+See "To define the CLASSPATH environment variable for Windows" on page 93. - From a DOS command prompt, type SYSEDIT.
+See "Using DOS to define the CLASSPATH environment variable" on page 93.